-Update, 18 May 2016: the majority of the images below have been removed from Iessa Obied’s Facebook account.
+Update, 18 May 2016: the majority of the images referenced below have been removed from Iessa Obied’s Facebook account.

 - Ex-Reuters freelancer, published in Mail and Telegraph, pictured with “Hell cannon”.